obvonage/deved-platform/content/blog/en/crash-course-create-virtual-agents-for-whatsapp-with-vonage-ai-studio.md

 ---
-title: "Crash Course: Create Virtual Agents for Whatsapp with Vonage AI Studio"
+title: "Crash Course: Create Virtual Agents for WhatsApp with Vonage AI Studio"
 description: An overview of creating automated WhatsApp conversation flows with Vonage AI Studio.
 Learn about the different message types and use cases.
 author: sejal-dsouza-1